lmagyar/prim-sync/README.md

 > [!CAUTION]
 > ***This branch is in alpha***

-> [!WARNING]
-> ***This repository currently works much better with my modified version of the Primitive FTPd Android SFTP server!***
-> - ***install my fork from https://github.com/lmagyar/prim-ftpd - and use all the new features and bugfixes***
-> - ***install the original version from https://github.com/wolpi/prim-ftpd - and disable hashing (-H option), enable file rename (-v option), and be patient with the extreme slow SD card access (SAF)***
-> - ***or wait until the new features got merged into the original version, for the PR's statuses see https://github.com/wolpi/prim-ftpd/pulls/lmagyar***

 # Primitive Sync

 Bidirectional and unidirectional sync over SFTP.
-Multiplatform Python script optimized for the [Primitive FTPd Android SFTP server](https://github.com/wolpi/prim-ftpd).
+Multiplatform Python script optimized for the [Primitive FTPd Android SFTP server](https://github.com/wolpi/prim-ftpd) (required minimum version is 7.3).

 Why another sync solution?
 Because none of the professional solutions can write SD cards and follow local symlinks, or are extremely slow or full of bugs (Syncthing, Resilio Sync, rsync, osync, rclone, Unison).
 I gave up and wrote it.